Type something to search... Content generated via CSS styles has an appropriate text alternative.

 -

-Check the use of CSS :before or elements and CSS background-image.
+Check for the use of CSS pseudo-elements (::before, ::after) and background-image properties.

 -